edgarfgp/devconflicts.com/content/posts/seeit-sayit-sortit.md

 ## Implementation

 But before we start modifying the code, we need to find a clear and meaningful warning message.
-So I went to the related issue to discuss about this.
+So I went to the related issue to discuss this.
 I got a lot of feedback and suggestions, and I ended up with `Pattern discard is not allowed for union case that takes no data`.
 Now we need to add our error message to [FSComp.txt](https://github.com/dotnet/fsharp/blob/55c17665cb944a9f4580c6b945d190410d1d0989/src/Compiler/FSComp.txt#L1661).
 This is the file that contains most of the error messages that the compiler uses.

 We need to provide a unique error code, name and message.